phpdev-uk/configuration-management-ansible/workshop/notes.md

 Our test example will be adding a new virtual host to nginx.
 Enter the `ex03` directory and run `vagrant up`.

-Within the `ansible` directory, open `playbook.yml` and add this task below the one which installs nginx:
+Within the `ansible` directory, create a new file called `tasks.yml` with the following content:

 ```yaml
 - name: create directory for new virtual host